uvcyclotron/repokaka/bot.md

 ####Use Case: Get Code-review-stats for new pull-requests (large-sized)

 #####1 Preconditions
      Repo owner must have added bot as a collaborator.

 #####2 Main Flow
      User will submit a PR to repo [S1]
      Bot provides list of differnt analysis it can do [S2]
      Reviewer provides go-ahead for the analysis he/she wants [S3]
      Bot runs analysis, and posts stats as a comment [S4]

 #####3 Subflows
     [S1] User submits PR to repo.
     [S2] Bot will get auto-invoked from web hook, and will return a list of analysis it can run on the code.
     [S3] User will confirm which analysis to run.
     [S4] Bot will run requested analysis, and post stats on the GitHub comment thread.

 #####4 Alternative Flows
-  [E1] User can choose all or some of the offered services for the bot to run.
+    [E1] User can choose to run all the services offered by crabot by saying @crabot Run all.
     [E2] User can choose not to run any analysis.

 --------------------------------------------------

 ####Use Case: Get Code-review-stats automatically for new pull-requests (medium-sized)

 #####1 Preconditions
      Repo owner must have added bot as a collaborator.
      We will define medium-size code by an arbitrary SLOC range.

 #####2 Main Flow
      User will submit a PR to repo [S1]
      Bot detects size of PR to be medium, runs analysis automatically and posts stats as a comment [S2]

 #####3 Subflows
     [S1] User submits PR to repo.
     [S2] Bot will get auto-invoked from web hook, will run analysis, and post stats on the GitHub comment thread.

 #####4 Alternative Flows
-  N/A
+    [E1] User can again comment on the thread requesting crabot to run all or some of the services.
+Eg. @crabot Run Service1, Service2

 --------------------------------------------------

 ####Use Case: Get Code-review-stats for new pull-requests (small-sized)

 #####1 Preconditions
     Repo owner must have added bot as a collaborator.
     We will define small-size code by an arbitrary SLOC range.

 #####2 Main Flow
     User will submit a PR to repo [S1]
     Bot detects size of PR to be small, and so ignores it [S2]

-   User can manually invoke the bot to run specific analysis [S3]

-   Bot runs analysis, and posts stats as a comment [S4]
+    User can manually invoke the bot to run specific analysis [S3] Bot runs analysis, and posts stats as a comment [S4]

 #####3 Subflows
     [S1] User submits PR to repo.
     [S2] Bot will get auto-invoked from web hook, detects small code size, and so ignores it.
     [S3] User will request different analysis to run.
     [S4] Bot will run requested analysis, and post stats on the GitHub comment thread.

 #####4 Alternative Flows
-  N/A
+    [E1] User can choose which analysis to run.
+Eg. @crabot Run Service1, Service2 [E2] User can choose not to run any analysis.

 --------------------------------------------------

 ####Use Case: Get Code-review-stats manually for specific commit(s)

 #####1 Preconditions
     Repo owner must have added bot as a collaborator.

 #####2 Main Flow

     User will choose a commit, and invoke bot [S1]

-   Bot provides list of differnt analysis it can do on that commit [S2]

-   Reviewer provides go-ahead for the analysis he/she wants [S3]

-   Bot runs analysis, and posts stats as a comment [S4]
+    Bot provides list of differnt analysis it can do on that commit [S2] Reviewer provides go-ahead for the analysis he/she wants [S3] Bot runs analysis, and posts stats as a comment [S4]

 #####3 Subflows
     [S1] User calls bot on a specific commit, by invoking it via comments.
     [S2] Bot will return a list of analysis it can run on the code.
     [S3] User will confirm which analysis to run.
     [S4] Bot will run requested analysis, and post stats on the GitHub comment thread.

 #####4 Alternative Flows
     [E1] User can choose all or some of the offered services for the bot to run.

 ## Mocking

 Crabot is integrated with Github.
-Whenever a bots submits a Pull Request to the repo, Crabot will be called.
-Upon getting called on, Crabot will provide the user with the different kinds of analysis it can run.
-Once the user selects his/her choice, Crabot will be run the analysis and post the analysis as a comment.
-For this milestone, the analysis that Crabot will post is mocked and in the next milestone Crabot will run the analysis and post actual results.
+Whenever a user submits a Pull Request to the repo, Crabot will be called.
+Upon getting called on, Crabot will analyze the side of the commit and then based on that provide the user with the different kinds of analysis it can run.
+Once the user selects his/her choice, Crabot will run the requested services and post the results as a comment.

+This workflow can be understood better by the following Flow Diagram.

+For this milestone, the results that Crabot will post for each service is mocked and in the next milestone Crabot will run the analysis and post actual results.

 ## Bot Implementation

 #####Bot Platform:

+#####Bot Integration:

+Once Crabot is added a Collaborator to the Repo, the user can interact with the bot on the Github platform.
+Once the user submits a Pull Request and Crabot is called upon, it posts a Comment on that pull request giving the user a list of different analysis it can do.
+The user can then interact with Crabot by posting a Comment consisting of the requested service.
+Crabot will further provide the user with the results as another Comment.

 ## Selenium Testing